A type of blood and bone marrow cancer. Also known as AML.

 What are the side effects of RUBRACA?

-The most common side effects of RUBRACA in people with prostate cancer include: Tiredness or weakness, nausea, decrease in hemoglobin (anemia), changes in liver function tests, decreased appetite, rash, constipation, low blood cell counts, vomiting, and diarrhea.
 These are not all the possible side effects of RUBRACA.
 Call your healthcare provider for medical advice about side effects.

 What other medications might interact with RUBRACA?